nethoncho/sails-oracledb-sp-example/README.md

 };
 ```

-## apply the database changes in db/
+## Apply the database changes in db/

 ## Run the application